Pisa

 Earlier, we saw a food market in the Logge di Banchi.
 Well, this evening there is some kind of political rally going on, with some enthusiastic speeches.
 Italians tend to get quite activated about politics, as they seem to be passionate about most things.

 Early evening is one of the most enjoyable times to be out.
 The locals are here, they've got their dogs out for a walk, there's families.
-It's the real occasion of the passeggiata. and then sit down at a café, relax, wind down and end your trip with a nice glass of wine.
+It's the real occasion of the passeggiata.
+And then sit down at a cafe, relax, wind down and end your trip with a nice glass of wine.

 Or maybe you got back to the train station while it's still daylight.
 If you're traveling with your suitcase, they have the baggage deposit room, which is very handy for people who were passing through.